 The overarching goal of the lab is to integrate personalised medicine into clinical practice from a chromosomal instability (CIN) perspective.
 A better understanding of the biology behind cellular response and resistance to chemotherapy is critical for improving outcomes of patients with cancer.
 We recently described a non-cell autonomous role for CIN that invoked ER stress, autophagy and lipidomic changes culminating in pro-tumorigenic inflammatory secretion.
 Overcoming therapy resistance requires a thorough understanding of the mechanisms underlying immune evasion by tumours.
 We are currently dissecting this via time-lapse microscopy, proteomics, RNA-seq, 3D co-culture, single-cell sequencing and immune phenotyping.

-Another focus of research in the lab is studying fundamental cell biological questions in the aging-cancer nexus.
-Aging is the biggest risk factor for cancer.
+Another focus of research in the lab is studying fundamental cell biological questions in the ageing-cancer nexus.
+Ageing is the biggest risk factor for cancer.
 For instance, a large proportion of breast cancers are diagnosed in post-menopausal women (over the age of 50) with mortality rates set to escalate due to our rapidly-ageing population.
 Additionally, primary glioblastoma, the most aggressive primary brain tumour, typically appears suddenly in older adults.
-It has been shown that the aging tumour microenvironment can directly engender a pro-tumorigenic environment over time.
+It has been shown that the ageing tumour microenvironment can directly engender a pro-tumourigenic environment over time.
 We and others have shown non-cell autonomous mechanisms of senescent cells in modulating inflammation via the senescence-associated secretory phenotype (SASP).
-Aging is accompanied by increased senescence.
+Ageing is accompanied by accumulative senescence and senescence-associated inflammation.
 What are the intrinsic processes that initiate SASP and inflammation during aging?
-How do CIN-associated alterations in the aging stroma drive tumorigenesis?
-At the NUHS Centre for Healthy Longevity , we work closely with renowned ageing experts and Directors of CHL, Prof Brian Kennedy and Prof Andrea Maier, and are well-positioned to interrogate these questions as well as explore novel angles in the cancer-aging nexus.
+How do CIN-associated alterations in the aging stroma drive tumourigenesis?
+How does cancer and cancer therapy accelerate ageing and ageing-associated diseases?
+At the NUHS Centre for Healthy Longevity (CHL), we are well-positioned to interrogate these questions as well as explore novel angles in the cancer-aging nexus.
 It is hoped that these strategies will inform early intervention and treatment strategies in our elderly population.